 The Greater Rochester Afterschool Leadership Summit brings together education, afterschool, business, philanthropy, community-based, elected, and municipal leaders from the greater Rochester community.
-This event provides an opportunity for leaders in the community to learn and discuss the value of an afterschool system as part of an interconnected system of services for youth that supports social and emotional learning, academic success, and the development of 21st century skills to promote readiness for college, career, and life.
+This event provided an opportunity for leaders in the community to learn and discuss the value of an afterschool system as part of an interconnected system of services for youth that supports social and emotional learning, academic success, and the development of 21st century skills to promote readiness for college, career, and life.
 The summit featured presentations and interactive sessions with national experts and afterschool champions from other leading cities, along with key voices from the local community, to collectively inform the region’s strategic priorities for youth moving forward.

 Krista Drescher-Burke’s primary role is to serve as a strategic thought partner with the local philanthropic community and provide evaluation support to programs who receive funds from local donors.
 She works with donors to determine appropriate data to collect from programs they support, which serve JCPS students both during school and out of school, in order to support program delivery and assess impact of private monetary support.
 She is the single point of contact inside JCPS for the local foundation community in regards to data-related inquiries, and she works on community-wide initiatives that focus on education by providing data and input on strategy.
 Finally, she provides data—and discussion of data—internally in order to inform the public and encourage community involvement in equity initiatives.